-4.13.14 Least Overall Harm
+4.13.15 Least Overall Harm

 A least overall harm analysis is required when there is no feasible and prudent avoidance alternative to non-de minimis use of Section 4(f) properties.
 The 2012 Final Individual Section 4(f) Evaluation demonstrated that Selected Alternative I (from the 2012 EA/FONSI) caused the least overall harm to Section 4(f) properties and incorporated all possible planning to minimize harm from non-de minimis uses of Section 4(f) properties.
 Refined Alternative I (Concept I-W), which is a value engineering refinement of Selected Alternative I (from the 2012 EA/FONSI), further reduces overall harm to Section 4(f) properties (see Table 36).
 The extension of Simon Kenton Way and the construction of new stormwater facilities incorporated into Refined Alternative I (Concept I-W) require about 7 feet of additional right-of-way along the western edge of the Goebel Park Complex and will result in a minor (0.25-acre) increase in total impacts on the complex; however, the measures to minimize and mitigate harm have also increased, resulting in a finding of de minimis Section 4(f) use for the Goebel Park Complex.
-Mitigation measures for the Goebel Park Complex include replacement land; reconstruction of the walking trail within the complex; and funding for a new Goebel Park Complex Master

-Plan, replacement and enhancement of the basketball courts or other outdoor recreation facilities within the park, and a relocated outdoor pool and associated facilities or other comparable aquatic facility serving the same purpose within the park.
-In addition, FHWA will obtain concurrence from the official with jurisdiction that the park will not be adversely affected and is a de minimis Section 4(f) use.
+Mitigation measures for the Goebel Park Complex include replacement land; reconstruction of the walking trail within the complex; and funding for a new Goebel Park Complex Master Plan, replacement and enhancement of the basketball courts or other outdoor recreation facilities within the park, and a relocated outdoor pool and associated facilities or other comparable aquatic facility serving the same purpose within the park.
+In addition, FHWA has obtained concurrence from the official with jurisdiction that the project will not adversely affect the activities, features, or attributes that make the Goebel Park Complex eligible for Section 4(f) protection and is a de minimis Section 4(f) use.
 Additional information about the Goebel Park Complex is provided in Section 4.13.3.